rcoutin/TechTalk-SonarQube/README.md

 Additionally, the server may also contain multiple **SonarQube Plugins**, including language, SCM, integration, authentication, and governance plugins.
 The REST API is also exposed by the server.

-These components are readily available to the user as a package from the download page.
+These components are readily available to the user as a package from the [download page](https://www.sonarqube.org/downloads/)

 2) **SonarCloud**